Polyp (medicine): Colorectal polyp

 While colon polyps are not commonly associated with symptoms, occasionally they may cause rectal bleeding, and on rare occasions pain, diarrhea or constipation.
 They are a concern because of the potential for colon cancer being present microscopically, and the risk of benign colon polyps becoming malignant over time.
 Since most polyps are asymptomatic, they are usually discovered at the time of colon cancer screening.
 Common screening methods are occult blood test, colonoscopy with a modern flexible endoscope, sigmoidoscopy (usually with the older rigid endoscope), lower gastrointestinal series (barium enema), digital rectal examination (DRE), virtual colonoscopy or Cologuard.

 The polyps are routinely removed at the time of colonoscopy, either with a wire loop known as a polypectomy snare (first description by P. Deyhle, Germany, 1970), or with biopsy forceps.
 If an adenomatous polyp is found, it must be removed, since such a polyp is pre-cancerous and has a propensity to become cancerous.
 For certainty, all polyps which are found by any diagnostic modality, are removed by a colonoscopy.

-Although colon cancer is usually not found in polyps smaller than 2.5 cm, all polyps found are removed since their removal reduces the likelihood of future colon cancer.
-When adenomatous polyps are removed, a repeat colonoscopy is usually performed three to five years later.
+In the US, if a colonoscopy finds polyps that are 10mm or bigger, numerous or abnormal, a repeat colonoscopy may be required (within three years).
+If one or two are found that are less than 5mm in diameter you may not have to return for a colonoscopy for five or more years.
+If none are found, a repeat colonoscopy may not be required for 10 years.
 Most colon polyps can be categorized as sporadic.